croessner/nauthilus-website/docs/guides/config-v2-migration.md

 Important limits:

 - current scope is single-file legacy YAML to single-file config-v2 YAML
+- the helper migrates legacy v1 roots; it does not rewrite already-v2 `runtime.listen` or `runtime.http` files
 - include tree refactoring is out of scope
 - unsupported legacy paths are reported for manual review instead of being silently guessed
 - comment preservation is out of scope